nikitavoloboev/data/docs/open-source/github/github-actions.md

 - [Issue Labeler](https://github.com/github/issue-labeler) - Label issues based on the body content of the issue.
 - [Algolia Crawler Github Action](https://github.com/algolia/algoliasearch-crawler-github-actions) - Automatically index your website to Algolia when deploying your website.
 - [Dependabot Auto Merge](https://github.com/ahmadnassri/action-dependabot-auto-merge) - Automatically merge Dependabot PRs when version comparison is within range.
+- [Create JSON](https://github.com/jsdaniell/create-json) - Create a .json file to use on other steps of the workflow.

 ## Go